drball/scifi-ideas-generators/content/alien-name-generator.md

 layout: alien-name-generator
 ---

-Need an alien character name in your project?
+Need an alien character name for your project?
 This is a random alien name generator to help science fiction writers & role-players quickly create names for their alien characters.

 With several hundred thousand possible combinations, the usefulness, legibility, & strangeness of the generated alien names does vary significantly!